FTC-23206/.github/docs/_pond/01d-getting-started.md

 All robots need configurations values, and most likely, lots of them!
 While *Pond* does not require [FTC Dashboard], it's defined in a way to make it easy for the required configuration values to be compatible with its use.

+If you are using [FTC Dashboard], once you deploy the code, connect your computer to the robot wifi and open <http://192.168.43.1:8080/dash> for dynamically changing the configuration without having to re-deploy your code.

 ```java
 public class Configuration {